Finding Your Way - Developmental Delay

 - If further Assessments Are Needed

-We might review your child using a play based assessment called a SOGS, Schedule of Growing Skills.
-This gives us a picture of your child's strengths and areas which might need further support.
+- Schedule of Growing Skills (SoGS) - this is a play based assessment and gives us a picture of your child's strengths and areas which might need further support.

 Watch the videos below to see these assessments taking place.